Literacy Launch Institutes

 - Complete all assignments, surveys, and assessments during and directly after (e.g., participation, satisfaction surveys) the Literacy Launch Institute.

-- Attend the Institutes outside of regular work time (i.e., educators being paid by their employer to work on the days of the institute are not eligible for the stipend).
+- Attend the Institutes outside of regular work time.
+Educators being paid by their employer to work on the days of the institute, such as weekdays, are not eligible for the stipend.
+This may also apply to administrators during the summer months.
+You will be required to certify eligibility during the registration process.

 - Complete all required stipend payment paperwork via email and/or website.